Gotcha26/PiwigoPublish-lrc-plugin/README.md

     * Images are not downloaded from Piwigo as part of this, nor are existing images in LrC automatically added to the newly created Published Collections.
 * Images added to the Publish Service are published to the corresponding album on Piwigo.
 Metadata and keywords are transferred, respecting rules configured in the Publishing Manager for this service.
 * Special collections can be created which allow images to be published to Piwigo albums that also have sub-albums.
 See details in the notes on the relationship between Piwigo Albums and LrC Publish Services below.
+* Set Piwigo album cover from an image in the Published Collection
 * Changes to images which trigger a re-publish will overwrite the previously published Piwigo image.
 * Images removed from the Publish Service are removed from corresponding album on Piwigo
 * Moving a Published Collection under a different Published Collection Set is reflected in the associated Piwigo albums